 It is not a secret that Karela is relished by those who are aware of its therapeutic value and innumerable health benefits.
 This page is especially dedicated to bitter gourd/ bitter melon recipes.

 Karela has active substances such as Charantin with anti-diabetic properties which act as insulin that help to control blood sugar levels!
-Diabetic patients could reap the full benefits of Karela by drinking the juice of it first thing in the morning to flush out toxins and excess blood sugar.
-Consuming Karela on a regular basis will help the body to combat against building up excess sugar levels and stay in control of diabetes.
+Diabetic patients could reap the full benefits of Karela by drinking the juice it first thing in the morning to flush out toxins and excess blood sugar.
+Consuming Karela on a regular basis will help the body to combat building up excess sugar levels and stay in control of diabetes.

 Recipes listed below: